Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Protecting Stock and Reducing Waste

 Without proper cold storage, perishables in Kenya’s climate spoil rapidly.
 Post-harvest losses for fruit, vegetables, dairy, and meat in East Africa routinely exceed 30%.
-Consequently, a properly specified cold room can reduce this loss to under 5%, paying for itself within months on stock preservation alone.
+A properly specified cold room can reduce this loss to under 5%, paying for itself within months on stock preservation alone.

 Extending Product Shelf Life

 Cold storage dramatically extends the usable life of perishables.
-For example, fresh meat that lasts 1–2 days at room temperature can last 7–10 days in a chiller and several months in a freezer.
-Similarly, leafy vegetables triple their shelf life.
-Dairy products remain safe for weeks rather than hours.
+Fresh meat that lasts 1–2 days at room temperature can last 7–10 days in a chiller and several months in a freezer.
+Leafy vegetables triple their shelf life, and dairy products remain safe for weeks rather than hours.

 Meeting Regulatory and Export Standards

 Many Kenyan industries are legally required to maintain cold chain integrity.
 The Kenya Dairy Board, Kenya Bureau of Standards (KEBS), Pharmacy and Poisons Board, and Public Health Department all enforce temperature requirements.
-Additionally, export markets demand HACCP compliance — and proper cold storage forms the foundation of any HACCP-certified operation.
+Export markets demand HACCP compliance, and proper cold storage forms the foundation of any HACCP-certified operation.

 Enabling Business Growth